-- People in your organization links work for only people inside your Office 365 organization.
+- People in your organization links work for only people inside your Microsoft 365 organization.
 (They don't work for guests in the directory, only members).

 - Specific people links only work for the people that users specify when they share the item.